achang129/eLearningPortal/design/documentation/API Documentation.md

 `GET` returns 'true' if the given message has been read and false otherwise.

-* requires the message id as the request body

 `PUT` sets the message status to read.

-* requires the message id as the request body
+* both require the message id as the request body

 ### /users